nuffin/tmux-menus/README.md

 the label changes between Zoom and Un-Zoom for the zooming action and mark/unmark for current pane.

-The plugin remmebers what tmux version you used last time.
+The plugin remembers what tmux version you used last time.
-If another version is detected as the plugin is initialized, the entire cache is dropped, so that the right version dependant items can be selected as the cache is re-populated.
+If another version is detected as the plugin is initialized, the entire cache is dropped, so that the right version dependent items can be selected as the cache is re-populated.
 Same if a menu script is changed, if the script is newer than the cache, that cache item is regenerated.